iotile/iotile_cloud/README.md

 ever for running a local server.
 With a little more work, the following changes could be made to remove these requirements:

-* Use `roribio16/alpine-sqs:latest` docker image or similar to run SQS locally
 * Switch worker infrastructure to use RabbitMQ and Celery
 * Use `minio/minio` docker image or similar to run S3 locally